 Lifesize meeting spaces make good use of bright colored walls and natural lighting from external windows.
 Diffused overhead lighting fixtures help add even lighting across long conference tables and our video conferencing systems are placed at eye level for the most realistic eye contact.
 Rooms featuring external windows have sheer drapes that can be lowered to diffuse harsh lighting and all accessory lighting is set up with one thing in mind: create a professional environment that keeps the focus on the people in the meeting.

 Although often overlooked, good lighting is a big factor in creating a professional look during a video chat.
 Lighting complements high quality video by helping render a crystal clear image, making you feel like you’re in the same room with the person you’re talking to.
-With these simple lighting tools in your back pocket, you’ll be ready to set up your video conferencing meeting room or home office to connect on a deeper level with your business partners, clients and potential customers.
+With these simple conference call service lighting tools in your back pocket, you’ll be ready to set up your video conferencing meeting room or home office to connect on a deeper level with your business partners, clients and potential customers.